 Classic observational studies of preschool children find laughter to be primarily social (Brackett, 1933; Kenderdine, 1931).
-Sherman (1975) coded videos of 596 formal lessons in a prechool.
-He found that glee, defined as joyful screaming, laughing and intense physical acts was highly contagious spreading a chain reaction.
-Jones and Raag (1989) observed infant play sessions and found that infants were not inclined to smile until turning around and making eye contact with their mothers.
+Sherman (1975) coded videos of 596 formal lessons in a preschool.
+He found that glee, defined as joyful screaming, laughing and intense physical acts was highly contagious, spreading in a chain reaction.
+Jones and Raag (1989) observed infant play sessions and found that infants were not inclined to smile until turning around to make eye contact with their mothers.
 To investigate the extent to which laughter and smiling are socially facilitated, Chapman (1973) had 7-8 year olds listen to humorous material through headphones under three conditions: alone; with a non-listening companion; and with a companion listening to the same material.
 Results revealed that total time engaged in overt laughing and smiling was higher in children accompanied by a listening companion than in those accompanied by a non-listening companion, and higher in children accompanied by a non-listening companion than in those listening alone.
 Children who laughed and smiled the most also gave the highest subjective ratings of funniness.
 A subsequent study, also with 7-8 year olds, included a social exclusion condition (A. J. Chapman, 1975).
-Participant listened to humorous material with two confederates.
+Participants listened to humorous material with two confederates.
 Results revealed that the more the confederates made eye contact with each other, and therefore not with the participant, the less the participant laughed or smiled.
-This effect occurred independent of whether the participants believed they were listening to the same humorous material as the confederates.
+This effect occurred independently of whether the participants believed they were listening to the same humorous material as the confederates.
 This supports the idea that it is the sharing of a social situation per se, rather than the sharing of humorous stimuli, that is the crucial factor in eliciting laughter and smiling in children.

-A subsequent literature review has reveal very little experimental research that investigates the social facilitative aspects of laughter in preschool children.
-The aim of the current study was to investigate the effect of group size on overt laughter and smiles in a younger sample of pre-schoolers watching humorous videos.
-We predict that smiling and laughter will increase in the more social conditions.
-Additionally, we predict that this will not affect subjective ratings of funniness.
+A subsequent literature review revealed very little experimental research that had investigated the social facilitative aspects of laughter in preschool children.
+One aim is to investigate Chapman’s (1973) findings to in a much younger sample.
+A second aim was to see if group size changes this social effect.
+In the present study preschool children watched humorous videos alone or in pairs or in groups of six to eight.
+It was predicted that incidents of smiling and laughter would increase in the social condition, with the effect being greater in the larger group.
+It was predicted that this would not affect subjective ratings of funniness.
+Finally, in a social context it is useful to distinguish non-vocal cue like smiling from laughter (Haakana, 2010), therefore we treat smiling and laughter as separate variables.

 Method